Ana Kasparian: Before 2023

-Since 2024
+Since 2023

-Since 2024, she has distanced herself from the progressive label, declaring herself "unaligned" and "politically homeless", mentioning her evolution toward more conservative views on crime and homelessness.
+Since 2023, she has distanced herself from the progressive label.
+In 2023, In These Times described her as "currently mourning the leftism she now believes 'gaslit' her about a 'crime wave' it refuses to admit."
+She told a podcast about "disaffected Democrats" that "I'm going through something very real and very sincere and it's uncomfortable."
+In 2024, she declared herself "unaligned" and "politically homeless", saying she "woke up" when mentioning her shift toward more conservative views on crime and homelessness.
 Since 2023, she has been critical of gender-affirming care for trans people, particularly minors, arguing that it causes "irreparable harm".
-She is critical of identity politics, stating that "the biggest ‘change’ that some of you might have noticed with me is that I’m done with the identitarian garbage.
-I’m done with it.
+She is critical of identity politics, stating that "the biggest 'change' that some of you might have noticed with me is that I'm done with the identitarian garbage.
+I'm done with it.
 It is a giant distraction."
 Kasparian has been critical of cancel culture, and during an appearance on The Nightly Show with Larry Wilmore in November 2015 criticized what she viewed as support of cancel culture in progressive spaces, saying "people do stupid and offensive things all the time, and we can't expect to be shielded from it."

 Kasparian is critical of California governor Gavin Newsom and the Democrats in the California State Legislature for what she considers "soft-on-crime" politics.
 In late November 2024, Kasparian referred to Newsom as the worst governor in the country "by a lot."
 She also criticized leftists, progressive policies on climate change and homelessness, and the Democratic Party.
 In an early December interview with conservative commentator Glenn Beck on The Blaze network, Kasparian criticized Democrats for allegedly downplaying immigration issues and said that Republican Texas governor Greg Abbott brought the matter to the forefront of public consciousness by busing migrants to sanctuary cities.
 She also referred to Democratic legislators in California as "grifters" due to perceived hypocrisy in their stance on immigration.
-Though she supports the deportation of violent undocumented criminals, she has condemned the weaponization of ICE to deport law-abiding immigrants and political opponents of the American right since the beginning of Trump's second term.
+Although she supports the deportation of violent undocumented criminals, she has condemned what she believes to be the weaponization of ICE to deport law-abiding immigrants and political opponents of the American right since the beginning of Trump's second term.